 Make sure to consider how your income will grow over the repayment period.
 Some schools have ISAs that last for ten years.
 You'll probably be making substantially more at the end of ten years than you will be in the beginning.
 Be sure to factor your earning potential over the whole period into your calculations.

-At the Product College, students have four options: no ISA, half ISA, or full ISA.
-With half ISA, students pay $30,000 in tuition across the two-year program, then they have a total of 21 months of tuition payback at 25% of their gross salary.
+At Make School, students have four options: no ISA, half ISA, or full ISA.
+With half ISA, students pay $35,000 in tuition across the two-year program, then they have a total of 5 years of tuition payback at 20% of their gross salary.
 Check out the details of all the options here.